4 Day Prospector Workshops

 Learn techniques to prospect for gold and other minerals from a well-respected Canadian prospector.
 Did you know, you could strike it rich!
 Many explorers have gotten gold fever and made discoveries that led to mines.

 The Workshop is based at the Bjorkman Homestead on Whiskeyjack Lake.
-Accommodations and meals are included in the price.
+Toolkits, lodging and meals are included in the price.

 *Prices are based on a minimum of 2 persons participating.

 Prospectors of the modern day...